Free Mexico Travel Guide and Travel Information

 By 1902, the port facilities had deteriorated, and it was considered one of the most dangerous on the American coast.
 President Porfirio Díaz contracted with foreign enterprises to modernize the port’s infrastructure.

-Between April- November 1914, during the Mexican Revolution (1910-1920), the US attacked and occupied 7 months of the port in an effort to try to preserve trade in the dispute with President Huerta.
+Between April- November 1914, during the Mexican Revolution (1910-1920), the US attacked and occupied 7 months of the port to try to preserve trade in the dispute with President Huerta.
 The city gained its fourth title of “Heroic City”.

 After the Revolution, most port workers became unionized.
 Through most of the 20th century, federal and state legal and political initiatives intended to better workers’ lives had effects on the operations of the port.